neondatabase/website/content/docs/guides/partner-billing.md

 There is an additional value that you also might want to track: `logical_size`, which gives you the current size of a particular branch.

-Neon updates these metrics every 15 minutes but it could take up to 1 hour before they are reportable.
+Neon updates all metrics every 15 minutes but it could take up to 1 hour before they are reportable.

 To find the current usage level for any of these metrics, see [retrieving details about a project](#retrieving-details-about-a-project).
 You can read more about these metrics and how they impact billing [here](/docs/introduction/billing).